The submission period for strategy's Media Agency of the Year runs from 9 a.m. on June 28 to 11:59 p.m. on July 19.

 5) PDF format files are also accepted as “Summary (other)” files, but please note that this is in addition to, not in place of, the written summary above.
 Word docs cannot be uploaded – they must be pasted into the text field provided.

-6) You may also upload explanatory video summaries of the cases.
+6) You may also upload explanatory video summaries of the cases (maximum two minutes).

 Some final requests